 A vital step in ensuring everyone is happy is contract redlining.
 The process of clarifying terms and editing the contract based on the modified clauses between two or more parties is called contract redlining.
 The term redlining dates back to the time when a paper draft of the contract used to be evaluated by teams of both the contracting parties, and words and clauses were crossed out using a red pen.

 The good news is the arbitrary manual process is behind us, while contract redlining, in its essence, has remained in the contract process, albeit more conveniently.

-What is Contract Redlining all About?
+What is Contract Redlining?

 With the help of cloud-based intelligent contract lifecycle management software, the process of redlining has become more efficient.
 All the previous drafts, edits, and changes can be tracked in a single click, so both parties are in the know about the changes made.
 This builds transparency and confidence between contracting parties.

 Redlining a contract is a collaborative process where parts of texts are edited and marked for rejecting or accepting clauses or adding more variables.
 This is done through a CLM platform that allows revisions and tracking of changes.

 There are primarily two purposes of redlining a contract:

 If there are clauses or terms that one or more parties are interested in modifying or reviewing, then the said party invests time in redlining a contract.
 The changes have to be notified to the other contracting party.